-For us, sustainability means delivering our products and services responsibly and protecting the environment by acting in the most responsible manner.
-We have an ongoing focus to align with the UN’s Sustainable Development Goals by reducing emissions and use of natural resources to develop more environmentally friendly products and processes
+For Rentokil, sustainability means delivering our products and services responsibly and protecting the environment.
+We are committed to our alignment with the UN’s Sustainable Development Goals by reducing emissions and using natural resources to develop environmentally friendly products and processes.

-Our Global Research and Development centre drives our industry-leading innovations for commercial pest control
+Rentokil's Global research and development centre drives our industry-leading innovations for commercial pest control